 The Difference Between Royalty & Profit Share Deals

-On Curve, we have three different Contract types: the Royalty, the Profit Share - Classic and the Profit Share - Flexible deal.
+On Curve, we have two different Contract types: the Royalty and the Profit Share - Flexible deal.

 Differences in Calculation